bitsofcotton/p0/README.md

 # How to use (commandline):
     ./p0 <size>? < stream.txt
     # size < 0 for complex plain prediction, otherwise, prediction on sedenion.
     # abs(size) specifies middle frequency band size, abs(size) also specifies
     #           average input range, this also effects middle frequency band.
+    # size = 0 for 3-term continuous prediction.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.